Umbraco Flavored Markdown

 import { UmbUfmComponentBase } from '@umbraco-cms/backoffice/ufm';

-export class MyCustomUfmComponentApi implements UmbUfmComponentBase {
+export class MyCustomUfmComponentApi extends UmbUfmComponentBase {

 render(token: Tokens.Generic) {